 Repetitive joint stress from work or sport

 Repeated deep bending, heavy lifting or high-impact sports produce microdamage that accumulates.
-Overuse shortens the knee’s repair window and accelerates cartilage breakdown, so modifying techniques and adding recovery can reduce long term harm, helping prevent the pathway of What Causes Knee Pain as You Age.
+Overuse reduces the knee’s ability to recover and accelerates cartilage breakdown, so modifying techniques and adding recovery can reduce long term harm, helping prevent the pathway of What Causes Knee Pain as You Age.

 Genetics and limb alignment

 Your genes and the way your bones line up set a baseline risk that you cannot change, but you can manage its consequences.
-Bowed What Causes Knee Pain as You Age legs, knock knees, or inherited cartilage resilience determine where wear concentrates, guiding targeted therapies, braces or corrective options to slow progression.
+Bowed legs, knock knees, or inherited cartilage resilience determine where wear concentrates, guiding targeted therapies, braces or corrective options to slow progression.

 | Risk Factor | Modifiable? | Key strategy |